 Answers to some of these questions will help a CHRO take steps in the correct direction, improve employee morale and engagement to reduce attrition.

-We use R programming and Power BI to create a compelling data story.
+In this report we use R programming and Power BI to create a compelling data story.

-Through this report we would:
+Through this report we:

 - Explore employee attrition data through various statistical and visualization techniques